stakater/stakater-docs/docs/content/sre/tenant-operator/usecases/integrationconfig.md

       clientName: vault
 ```

-Bill then creates a tenant for Anna and John
+Bill then creates a tenant for Anna and John:

 ```yaml
 apiVersion: tenantoperator.stakater.com/v1beta2